-☐ Daily symptom screening (see sample Daily Health Screening on page 7 and Screening Protocols on page 6) of any person entering the building, including children, staff, family members, and other visitors.
-Note: Parent/guardian does not need to be screened when dropping off/picking up child unless they enter the building for reasons other than pick up/drop off.
-Staff monitor children and self-monitor for signs or symptoms of COVID-19 throughout the day. ☐ Children or staff who develop signs/symptoms of COVID-19 are isolated and sent home as so possible.
-Isolation room or area is available to isolate child from the group.
-Isolation room/area is within sight and sound of staff.
-Process in place to contact parent/guardian for quick pick up.
+- Daily symptom screening (see sample Daily Health Screening on page 7 and Screening Protocols on page 6) of any person entering the building, including children, staff, family members, and other visitors.
+Note: Parent/guardian does not need to be screened when dropping off/picking up child unless they enter the building for reasons other than pick up/drop off. - □ Staff monitor children and self-monitor for signs or symptoms of COVID-19 throughout the day. - Children or staff who develop signs/symptoms of COVID-19 are isolated and sent home as soon as possible. - Isolation room or area is available to isolate child from the group.
+Isolation room/area is within sight and sound of staff. - Process in place to contact parent/guardian for quick pick up.
 During this time, there may be alternative contacts.
-Review the emergency blue card with families to ensure contact information is accurate and possibly identify a priority order to call.
-Staff encourage families to contact their health care provider when a child is sent home due to symptoms.
-Families are encouraged to look for signs of illness in their children and to keep them home when they are sick.
-Process in place for staff to report to supervisor if they've come into contact with anyone of work who has had a documented case of COVID-19, including plan for staff to quarantine for 14 Ļ days from date of last potential exposure.
+Review the emergency blue card with families to ensure contact information is accurate and possibly identify a priority order to call. - Staff encourage families to contact their health care provider when a child is sent home due to symptoms. - □ Families are encouraged to look for signs of illness in their children and to keep them home when they are sick. - Process in place for staff to report to supervisor if they've come into contact with anyone outside of work who has had a documented case of COVID-19, including plan for staff to quarantine, per the guidance from the CDC, the Arizona Department of Health Services and your local public/tribal health authority which may advise anywhere between a 7 and a 14 day quarantine from date of exposure.
 Close contact is defined as: being within 6 feet of someone who has COVID-19 for a cumulative total of 15 minutes or more over a 24 hour period starting from 2 days before illness onset (or, for asymptomatic patients, 2 days prior to test specimen collections) until the patient is isolated.
-Close contact includes: providing care at home to someone who is sick with COVID-19, direct physical contact with the person (hugged or kissed them), sharing eating or drinking utensils, they sneezed, coughed, or somehow got respiratory droplets on you.
-Process in place for families to report to designated child care staff if child has come into close contact with anyone who has a documented case of COVID-19.
-Staff are encouraged to self-monitor and stay home when sick.
-Sick leave policies are flexible and consistent with public health guidance and that employees are aware of and understand these policies.
-Staffing patterns reviewed/revised frequently to ensure continuity of care and to have back up or substitute care in place for unplanned absence.
+Close contact includes: providing care at home to someone who is sick with COVID-19, direct physical contact with the person (hugged or kissed them), sharing eating or drinking utensils, they sneezed, coughed, or somehow got respiratory droplets on you. - Process in place for families to report to designated child care staff if child has come into close contact with anyone who has a documented case of COVID-19. - □ Staff are encouraged to self-monitor and stay home when sick. - □ Sick leave policies are flexible and consistent with public health guidance and that employees are aware of and understand these policies. - □ Staffing patterns reviewed/revised frequently to ensure continuity of care and to have back up or substitute care in place for unplanned absence.